By Linda Lee

 You came to Flower Power Daily, didn’t you?
 If you want cats, go somewhere else.

-Moreover, if you, like me, procrastinate, there are a few projects here that can be done in a day or, hard to believe, in an hour.
+Moreover, if you, like me, procrastinate, there are a few projects here that can be done in a day or, hard to believe, in two or three hours.
 (There is even a cheat, which I will get to shortly.)

 Long gone are the days when embroidery and piano were taught to increase digital dexterity.
-All so young men and ladies would have a beautiful “hand,” which is to say “handwriting.”
-Today, no one can even write script.
+That was done so young men and ladies would have a beautiful “hand,” which is to say beautiful “handwriting.”
+Today, no one can even read script.

 But the rediscovery of embroidery has been explosive.
 For some it was a way to stop smoking (or drinking).
 Something to do while they watch television.
 They can embroider while they chat, which they can’t do while they count cross stitch, a solitary occupation.
 (If you don’t know, don’t even ask.)

-Sure you can use a pattern, like this beauty from and other adventures, which comes as a complete kit including materials, for $38.
-(They sell an entire Bloom series of bouquets, including one in black, beige and white, and rank their projects by skill level.)
+Sure you can use a pattern, like this bouquet, above, from and other adventures, which comes as a kit including materials for $38.
+(They sell an entire Bloom series, including one bouquet in black, beige and white, and rank their projects by skill level.)